Aidan-Sheedy/HypOptLib/paper/paper.md

 numerical technique for a range of scientific and engineering problems that require the generation of optimal material distribution to satisfy a set of physical objectives.
-The utility of topology optimization in applications to additive manufacturing [@TopOptAddMfg] or morphogenesis [@which] requires systematically understanding how deviations from optimality affect key design objectives [@hypopt]. `HypOptLib` provides a C++/Python implementation of hyperoptimization,[@hypopt] an information theory based framework [@ParetoLaplace] for systematically analyzing non-optimal matter distributions.
+The utility of topology optimization in applications to additive manufacturing [@TopOptAddMfg] or morphogenesis [@7829422] requires systematically understanding how deviations from optimality affect key design objectives [@hypopt]. `HypOptLib` provides a C++/Python implementation of hyperoptimization,[@hypopt] an information theory based framework [@ParetoLaplace] for systematically analyzing non-optimal matter distributions.
 `HypOptLib` can generate high-resolution "importance maps" of deposition patterns in topology optimization problems.
-We give example results for compliance minimization problems,[@which] via `PetSc` [@petsc-web-page], but the code can be adapted straightforwardly to problems that rely on different underlying physics.
+We give example results for compliance minimization problems,[@alma991486910605151] via `PetSc` [@petsc-web-page], but the code can be adapted straightforwardly to problems that rely on different underlying physics.

 # Statement of need

-Numerical methods for design problems that involve spatially depositing material to satisfy some structural,[@which] optical,[@which], hydrodynamic,[@which] or thermodynamic[@which] criterion are crucial both for engineering design [@which] and for understanding morphogenesis.[@which] A key challenge in the practical implementation of these methods, e.g., via techniques such as topology optimization [@TopOptBook], is to ensure that generated patterns of spatial deposition can be produced reliably and robustly.
+Numerical methods for design problems that involve spatially depositing material to satisfy some structural,[@TopOptAddMfg] optical,[@Christiansen21], hydrodynamic,[@fluids5010029] or thermodynamic[@which] criterion are crucial both for engineering design [@alma991486910605151] [@TopOptAddMfg] and for understanding morphogenesis.[@7829422] A key challenge in the practical implementation of these methods, e.g., via techniques such as topology optimization [@TopOptBook], is to ensure that generated patterns of spatial deposition can be produced reliably and robustly.
 However, ensuring reliable, robust realizations requires the ability to understand redundancy among deposition patterns.[@hypopt] Recent work has introduced "hyperoptimization" [@hypopt] as an information-theoretic approach to robust implementations of topology optimization.
 Hyperoptimization has been shown to generate so-called importance